terasakisatoshi/MySample.jl/README.md

 `~/.julia/dev/MySample` will be generated.

 - Note that, `MySample` will be added default julia environment which means you can use `using MySample` without doing `pkg>activate .`, `using .MySample` or something like that.
-Some says this feature is (in)convenient.
+Some will says this feature is (in)convenient.

-  - If you would like to move `MySample` to another directory, you shold do `pkg> rm MySample`
+  - If you would like to move `MySample` to another directory, you shold do `pkg> rm MySample` in advance.

 ## manage repository on your GitHub